-Students who plan to use Tuition Assistance (TA) benefits should contact their branch of service’s program each semester to discuss program eligibility requirements.
-Students must submit an Authorization for Tuition Assistance and Third Party Agreement to Student Business Services at least 10 days prior to the first day of each semester.
-The Authorization for Tuition Assistance will be supplied to the student by their TA program and will list the student’s eligible TA amount for the given semester.
+Students who plan to use Tuition Assistance (TA) benefits should contact their branch of service's program each semester to discuss program eligibility requirements.
+Students must submit an Authorization for Tuition Assistance and Third Party Agreement to Student Business Services at least 10 days prior to the due date of the term.
+The Authorization for Tuition Assistance will be supplied to the student by their TA program and will list the student's eligible TA amount for the given semester.
 Texas Tech University currently utilizes the following TA programs:

 - Go Army Ed

 - Coast Guard Tuition Assistance

 - Military Spouse Career Advancement Accounts (MyCAA)

 For more information about ROTC benefits, please contact either the Air Force ROTC or Army ROTC offices at Texas Tech University.
 Eligible students must be approved for ROTC benefits by their respective ROTC office before Student Business Services may apply placeholder payments to the student account.